acidb/mobiscroll-docs/versioned_docs/version-5.29.0/vue/_auto-generated/eventcalendar/options_calendarview.md

 Changing the reference date will not navigate the calendar to the specified date, it only recalculates the pages from the new reference date.
-To navigate the view to a specified date and time, use the [#opt-selectedDate](selectedDate) option.
+To navigate the view to a specified date and time, use the [selectedDate](#opt-selectedDate) option.

 **Default value**: `undefined`
 ### responsive {#opt-responsive}